shahdkhourshed/project-mars-cornmartians/README.md

 7. Vegetable buttons: Images of Apple emojis from Google

 <h3>Authors</h3>
-Kitty Tran, Sakshi Pande, Grant Henderson, Shahd Khourshed
+Kitty Tran, Sakshi Pande, Grant Henderson, Shahd Khourshed; Competitors in the CornHacks (Hackathon at the University of Nebraska-Lincoln)

 <h2>Usage</h2>